 Naomi is the mother of Ellen Bindman-Hicks, a singer-songwriter who lost her life in a car crash at the age of 17.
-Ellen wrote 48 songs, of which she recorded 12 on her CD, Write Me a Future.
-Naomi gradually remembered many of Ellen’s other songs and eventually began performing them.
-Naomi’s voice has been described as “delicate,” “pure,” and “a river-smoothed stone.”
+Ellen wrote 48 songs in only a year and a half.
+She recorded 12 on her CD, Write Me a Future.
+After Ellen’s death, Naomi gradually remembered many of Ellen’s other songs and eventually began performing them.
+Naomi is also a writer, teacher and poet.
+Their first book of poems will be published in October 2026.

 naomi-bindman-author-musician